Bounds on the covariance matrix of the Sherrington-Kirkpatrick model: Introduction and main result

 In particular we have for $i \neq j$,

-\end{theorem} An analogue of Eq.~\eqref{eq:main2} with a weaker error bound was recently proved by Adhikari, Brennecke, von Soosten and Yau~\cite{adhikari2021dynamical} for nonzero and Gaussian external field up to an inverse temperature $\beta_0 = \log 2$ using what the authors call the dynamical approach to the TAP equations.
+\end{theorem} An analogue of Eq.~\eqref{eq:main2} with a weaker error bound was recently proved by Adhikari, Brennecke, von Soosten and Yau~\cite{adhikari2021dynamical} for fixed external fields parallel to the all-ones vector $\mathbf{1}$ up to an inverse temperature $\beta_0 = \log 2$ using what the authors call the dynamical approach to the TAP equations.
 The error bound they prove is of the form $C(\beta,\eps) / n^{1+\eps}$ for $\eps$ sufficiently small.
 This bound is unfortunately not enough to imply Theorem~\ref{thm:main1}; a bound of order $1/n^2$ seems necessary for the conclusion to follow.
 We elaborate on a generalization of this result to nonzero external field in Section~\ref{sec:2} below.

 Theorem~\ref{thm:main1} then follows by known bounds on the tail probability of the largest eigenvalue of a GOE matrix: \begin{proof}[Proof of Theorem~\ref{thm:main1}] For $\beta<1$, let $\eps \in (0, (1-\beta)^2/(1+\beta))$ and define the event